wp-plugins/ultimate-noindex-nofollow-tool-ii/readme.txt

 1. Download and unzip Ultimate Noindex Nofollow Tool II
 1. Upload the `ultimate-noindex-nofollow-tool-ii` directory to the `/wp-content/plugins` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Usage ==

+After installation, the settings page for this plugin can be found in your WordPress administration interface under Settings → Ultimate noindex.